 3. Correct Bowel Movement Technique

 Chances are that you are in the habit of using all manner of techniques to empty you bowel.
-Some women need to use their fingers inside the vagina or lift and support the perineum with their fingers to empty their bowels.
+Some women need to use their fingers inside the vagina or lift and support the perineum with their fingers to empty their rectum.
 This is because the rectocele causes waste matter to move into the prolapse rather than out of the rectum.

 After your rectocele surgery you may continue to support your perineum with your hand if you need to.